+Learn more about transition assistance programs and resources.
 If you’ve been injured during service, you may receive extra care and support.
-Learn about wounded warrior specialty consultations, health care, benefits and more.
+Find out about wounded warrior specialty consultations, health care, benefits and more.

 Living costs outside the military

-Civilian life has its expenses and its tradeoffs.
+Civilian life has advantages and drawbacks.
 No more basic allowance for housing, but you can move anywhere you want without orders.
 You won’t have that steady military paycheck and job security, but you can go for that civilian job you’ve always wanted.
-Here are some of the most important costs of civilian life to prepare for:
+Here are some important costs of civilian life to consider:

 - Housing will probably be your biggest monthly expense, but you may be entitled to VA home loans as well as benefits to help you make your final move.

 - Health care.
 Veterans who aren’t enrolled in VA health care will need health insurance.
 That can mean monthly premiums and out-of-pocket costs.
 TRICARE Reserve Select is available worldwide for qualified Selected Reserve and their families.

 - Saving for retirement.
 Setting aside some money every month for retirement is vital.
 Got a job on the horizon?
 Compare the employer’s plan with the military’s retirement plan.
 Use this military compensation calculator to see what your military retirement would look like.
 You can also contact your installation Personal Financial Management Services office for retirement information and assistance.
 Check out more military separation and retirement resources.